juliendargelos/nuxt-admin/README.md

 Nuxt admin makes your static nuxt project able to edit data files through [Netlify CMS](https://www.netlifycms.org).

+I recommend using the [nuxt-data](https://github.com/juliendargelos/nuxt-data) package to manage yaml data files.

+Also see my [nuxt-starter](https://github.com/juliendargelos/nuxt-starter) which is an example using nuxt-admin and nuxt-data.

 > Read the [Netlify CMS documentation](https://www.netlifycms.org/docs/) for more informations.

 #### Add the module in your nuxt config: